Expert Guidance on HAZMAT Planning

 Question: Why should an organization that handles hazardous materials invest in StrataSite®?
 What sets StrataSite apart from other planning tools or processes?

-Answer: StrataSite® is user-friendly software that simplifies the planning process for those facilities that are required to have a EOP in place.
+Answer: StrataSite® is user-friendly platform that simplifies the planning process for those facilities that are required to have a EOP in place.
 Users can modify and adjust plans by themselves within this tool, which avoids having to commission a third-party vendor to handle the plans.

 With StrataSite, facilities can map out where and what responders and employees should do during an emergency situation, including evacuation points, assembly points and location of HAZMAT materials.
 You can even upload blueprints of your facilities for quicker plan creation.
 This is a gamechanger.
 Consider if your facility has water-reactive chemicals.
 You need everyone responding to the incident to know where those are, as you don’t want fire services to arrive on the scene, apply water to them and create a larger emergency.
 With StrataSite, all of those points are clearly annotated, and all responders will easily have access to the information.